-- 1. At the Election, the Editor-in-Chief will collect from all Staff members each member's preferences for an Editorial Team position. - 2.
-Within one month following the Spring Election, the outgoing Senior Board and the incoming Senior Board shall meet jointly to assign Staff members to an Editorial team making every effort to place members on their preferred Editorial teams. - 3.
-Only Staff members in good standing (as defined in Article I(D)(1)) are eligible to return to the Journal as an editor during their third year.

-- 4. A Staff member who is not in good standing (as defined in Article I(D)(1)) may petition the incoming Senior Board for a position as an Editor on the Journal. - a.
-The petition process is as follows: - i.
-The Staff member shall submit a written petition to the incoming Senior Board to explain why they should be offered an Editorial position in light of their poor performance as a staffer. - ii.
-The Outgoing Senior Board will advise the incoming Senior Board on the Staffer's petition. - iii.
-The petition shall be decided by a majority vote of the incoming Senior Board.
+- A. At the Election, the Editor-in-Chief will collect from all Staff members each member's preferences for a Contributing Editor position. - B. Within one month following the Spring Election, the outgoing Senior Editorial Board and the incoming Senior Editorial Board shall meet jointly to assign Staff members to a Contributing Editorial team making every effort to place members on their preferred Contributing Editorial teams. - C. Only Staff members in good standing (as defined in Article III(E)(1)) are eligible to return to the Journal as a Contributing Editor during their third year. - D. A Staff member who is not in good standing (as defined in Article III(E)(1)) may petition the incoming Senior Editorial Board for a position as a Contributing Editor on the Journal.
+The petition process is as follows: - 1.
+The Staff member shall submit a written petition to the incoming Senior Editorial Board to explain why they should be offered a Contributing Editorial position in light of their poor performance as a staffer. - 2.
+The outgoing Senior Editorial Board will advise the incoming Senior Editorial Board on the Staff member's petition. - 3.
+The petition shall be decided by a majority vote of the incoming Senior Editorial Board. - E. A Contributing Editor's request to be shifted to a different Contributing Editorial position is to be granted at the sole discretion of the Editor-in-Chief. - F. The Editor-in-Chief has the sole discretion to appoint a non-Journal member in a non-Senior Editorial Board editorial position for a limited period for the Journal's benefit.